haardikdharma10/haardikdharma10/README.md

 ### Something about me:

-<p><b>I'm a sophomore pursuing Bachelor's in Computer Science from [MIT World Peace University](https://mitwpu.edu.in/).
+I'm a sophomore pursuing Bachelor's in Computer Science from [MIT World Peace University](https://mitwpu.edu.in/).
 I am a passionate learner, an open-source enthusiast and love to explore new technologies and leverage them to solve real-world problems.
-I’m diligent, pragmatic and a detail-oriented person, keeping my goals and tasks organized to maintain productivity.</b></p>
+I’m diligent, pragmatic and a detail-oriented person, keeping my goals and tasks organized to maintain productivity.

 ### Languages and Tools: